jeronimoluza/directorysizing/README.md

 # Directory and File Size Analyzer

-This project analyzes the sizes and counts of files within directories specified in `config.yaml` and outputs two CSV files:
+This project analyzes the sizes and counts of files within directories and S3 buckets specified in `config.yaml` and outputs two CSV files:

-- `directory_summary.csv`: Summarizes file counts and total sizes per directory.
+- `directory_summary.csv`: Summarizes file counts and total sizes per folder.
-- `file_summary.csv`: Lists file sizes and their parent directories.
+- `file_summary.csv`: Lists file sizes and their parent folder.

 ## How to Run